 Role-Based Basic Authentication in ASP.NET Core Web API

-In this article, I will discuss how to implement Role-Based Basic Authentication in ASP.NET Core Web API Application with an example.
-Please read our previous article discussing implementing Basic Authentication in ASP.NET Core Web API.
-In this article, I will explain Role-Based Baic Authentication with one Real-time example using ASP.NET Core Web API.
+In this article, I will discuss how to implement Role-Based Basic Authentication in an ASP.NET Core Web API Application with an example.
+Please read our previous article, which discusses implementing Basic Authentication in ASP.NET Core Web API.
+Role-Based Authentication in ASP.NET Core Web API is a combination of two concepts: Authentication and Authorization.
+Authentication verifies who the user is, and authorization determines what resources a user is allowed to access.

 Role-Based Basic Authentication in ASP.NET Core Web API